 Is your workspace tidy?
 Are your tools properly maintained and sanitized?
 You already know from your barbering licensing exam that it’s essential that you follow your state’s guidelines for cleanliness, but your customers will also notice how well-maintained your space is.
 If you’re proud of what you do, show it off with how you keep everything that you offer to clients.
 Just like your customer want to keep up their appearance, you need to maintain your working environment to keep your standards tip-top.

 If you’ve ever considered a career as a Barber, there’s a lot to learn besides how to give a great men’s haircut.
 Schedule a school tour to check out the Salon Success Academy Barbering Program today.
-We offer Barbering at our Riverside, Upland, and West Covina campuses.
+We offer Barbering at our Riverside and Upland campuses.
 Fill out the form to get started now.